Back

 Model Interpretability and Explainability in Validation

-Achieving accurate predictions isn't the sole goal of responsible AI development.
-Understanding how and why an ML model makes certain decisions is equally important.
-This is where interpretability and explainability come into play.
+Ensuring accurate predictions isn't the only objective of responsible AI development.
+Understanding the rationale behind an ML model's decisions is equally crucial.
+This is where interpretability and explainability play pivotal roles.

 Validation vs Testing